TrixNEW/Recon-PM/README.md

 **AutoReconnectPM** is a PocketMine-MP 5.x plugin that ensures a smooth player experience by automatically reconnecting players to a server when the current one shuts down

+## To the person reviewing this plugin
+- Please unban me from pocketmine discord, i deeply regret my actions and i want to be unbanned plz (discord @trix.pro)

 ## 🔧 Features

 - 🔁 Reconnects players to the **same server** after restart